nusratkhowaja/Data-Science/Statistics & Probability/ReadMe.md

 The cycle sharing scheme offers a convenient, affordable, and environmentally friendly transportation option within the city.
 Currently, it operates with 500 bikes at 50 stations.
 Users can choose between an annual membership offering quick access and unlimited 45-minute rentals, or short-term passes granting access for 24 hours or 3 days.
 Bikes can be picked up and returned at any station citywide.

-## Assumptions

-1. **Assumption:** Short-term pass holders are likely to be new users testing the service.

-2. **Assumption:** Millennial customers are more likely to be loyal to brands they like.

-3. **Assumption:** Trip duration and frequency may vary based on factors such as user demographics, subscription type, and station location.

-4. **Assumption:** Understanding the seasonality of trip frequency and duration can help optimize operational and marketing strategies.

-5. **Assumption:** Outliers in trip duration data may skew the mean and impact analysis.

-6. **Assumption:** There may be correlations between certain user characteristics (e.g., age, gender) and trip behavior.

 ## Data and Analysis

 We utilized a dataset containing transaction history information from the cycle sharing scheme.
 The analysis included univariate and multivariate analyses, correlation analysis, and time series analysis to understand user behavior and demographics.